 If you use an iPhone, you probably don’t spend a lot of time thinking about its security.
 After all, many iPhone users choose the iPhone because it needs much less customization and setting up than Android.

 However, whether you have an Android or an iPhone, it’s still extremely important that you pay attention to your privacy settings.
-Here’s how to verify your privacy when it comes to recent models of the iPhone:
+Here’s how to verify your iPhone privacy settings when it comes to recent models:

 1. Go Through Third-Party App Permissions

 To receive access to certain sensitive information, like location data or your camera roll, an app needs to ask your permission first.
 Although there used to be a few different ways to get around asking permission, Apple has taken many steps to close those loopholes.
 This makes it much more difficult for apps to take your information without your permission.